Open-Speech-EkStep/crowdsource-dataplatform/README.md

 ## Documentation

-Please follow the documentation for Intelligent Data Pipeline [here](https://open-speech-ekstep.github.io/mkdocs/crowdsource_platform/)
+Please follow the documentation for Crowdsourcing Platform [here](https://open-speech-ekstep.github.io/mkdocs/crowdsource_platform/)

 You can improve it by sending pull requests to the [documentation repository](https://github.com/Open-Speech-EkStep/mkdocs).